SamuraiAck/macy/README.md

 # macy

-Short for MultiCAst thingY, macy is a command-line tool for testing IP multicast on Linux, MacOS, and Windows.
+Short for MultiCAst thingY, macy is a tool for testing multicast-enabled networks.

 <img alt="Demo" src="./examples/Demo.gif" width="700" />

 ## Features

+- Works on Linux, MacOS, and Windows.
-- Supports IPv4 and IPv6, mode is determined by the chosen group address.
+- Supports IPv4 and IPv6.
+Mode is determined by the group address.
-- Multiple instances can run on the same machine at the same time without interfering with each other.
 - Control the TTL, DSCP, and DF-bit.
 Packets can be padded to any size to check for MTU issues.
 - No reliance on the system routing table, packets will be sent from all routable addresses on all interfaces by default.
 Link-local addresses can be enabled with a command-line switch.
 Addresses and interfaces can be specified with regex.
+- Multiple instances can run on the same machine at the same time without interfering with each other.
 - Results are displayed in table format to make problems easy to spot.

 ## Installation